 This guide will also help people who carry on a business of trading in shares.
 However, it does not deal with the specific taxation of shares held as trading stock or with the profits or losses arising from the disposal of such shares.
-If you need further advice on these aspects of owning shares, contact your recognised tax adviser or the Tax Office.
+If you need further advice on these aspects of owning shares, contact us or a recognised tax adviser.